Study of the United States Institutes

 SUSI for Student Leaders

-Application deadline for Summer 2017 has expired.
+The application deadline for Summer 2018 has expired.

-Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe are intensive short term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
+Study of the U.S. Institutes (SUSIs) for European Student Leaders are intensive short term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
 SUSI programs are five-week Institutes that consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
 Each Institute will have up to 22 participants and will include an academic residency component of approximately four weeks and a domestic study tour of approximately one week.
 During the academic residency, participants will also have the opportunity to engage in educational and cultural activities outside of the classroom.

 The Study of the U.S. Institute for European Student Leaders on Social Entrepreneurship will examine social entrepreneurship in the United States, including the development, history, challenges, and successes of U.S. social enterprises.
 The program will be interactive and experiential, and will combine classroom instruction with panel discussions, business visits, and volunteer opportunities.
 The Institute will give participants a foundation in how to employ entrepreneurial skills to address social issues and will provide opportunities to meet with American local community leaders.
 The Institute may address topics such as business ethics, negotiations, emerging markets and risk analysis, microfinance, corporate social responsibility, strategic business planning and innovation, and women and minorities in entrepreneurship.
 The academy residency will be completed by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and not-for-profit organizations working in the field.
 The Institute will then conclude with a visit to Washington, D.C.
 The Institute on Social Entrepreneurship will be hosted by the University of Tennessee – Chattanooga, pending the availability of funds and ECA award approval.